symbol/symbol-docs/source/concepts/mosaic-restriction.rst

 This feature has been specifically tailored for **Security Token Offerings (STO)**.
 In contrast to the unregulated tokens that were introduced through ICOs, security tokens are blockchain based representation of value that is subject to regulation under security laws, and thus need a way to bypass blockchain autonomy.

 Not all the mosaics of a given network will be subject to mosaic restrictions.
-The feature will only affect those to which the issuer adds the ``restrictable`` property explicitly at the moment of its creation.
+The feature will only affect those to which the issuer adds the ``restrictable`` :ref:`property <mosaic-properties>` explicitly at the moment of its creation.
 This property appears disabled by default, as it is undesirable for autonomous tokens like the public network currency.

 .. note:: A mosaic only supports the mosaic restrictions feature if the ``restrictable`` property has been set to true at its creation.